-While some of your fellow travelers (in particular, those unfortunate souls who didn't read this book) are aimlessly meandering through the hallways of the Orlando International Airport (2 407-825-2001; www.orlandoairports.net), you'll zippity-do-dah to baggage claim and into your chariot of choice.
+While some of your fellow travelers are aimlessly meandering through the halls of the Orlando International Airport (2 407-825-2001; www. orlandoairports.net), you'll zip-a-dee-doo-dah to baggage claim and into your chariot of choice.
 Though the airport itself is generally easy to navigate, it's usually quite busy, there are plenty of distractions, and it can take you a while to get from point A to point B.